 I started learning from books.
 First book I picked up was HTML & CSS by John Ducket.
 This got me hooked on web development.
 From there I would constantly do research on Google and Youtube.
 Anytime I had to learn a new language or framework I liked finding a book as a guide on what I need to do more research on but most of my learning came from following tutorials and building dummy apps.

 Once I started developing my product for my former company I would just search online and had got really good at asking the right questions.
 Some good channels I followed were Traversy Media, Net Ninja, Coding for Entrepreneurs and a few others.
 I would just pick up information as I needed.

 What made you start teaching people to code on Youtube?

 The moment I wrote my first line of code I wanted to share with others what I had just experienced.
 For me, coding was almost a spiritual experience.
 I couldn't fathom why someone wouldn't enjoy this.

 Any time I was around people I would talk about code and what I was working on and would just see their eyes glaze over.
 I would try to teach friends and family but most were not interested.
 I thought if I could get others to learn we could build cool things together and I would have someone else to share with other than my poor wife who could only do her best to listen.
 So I found my solution; just start talking to my camera and see who will listen :)

-Did you have any specific people that inspired you to learn coding?
+Did anyone inspire you to learn coding?

 I didn't know anyone personally that coded.
 It’s just sort of a passion I developed on my own.
 Once I tried it I realized how similar it was to when I was a kid playing with lego or in the sandbox.
 Writing code is like solving a massive puzzle and a riddle at the same time.